 Supporting surgical systems and perioperative providers in Liberia respond to the COVID-19 pandemic and beyond.

-The COVID-19 pandemic has highlighted some of the critical weaknesses of current healthcare systems.
-Lifebox is working alongside Mercy Ships to implement a range of programs to make surgery and anesthesia safer in five Liberian hospitals for the COVID and post-COVID era.
+Lifebox is working alongside Mercy Ships and the Liberian Ministry of Health to implement a range of programs to make surgery and anesthesia safer in five Liberian hospitals for the COVID and post-COVID era.

 With a population of 5 million people, Liberia is ranked 175 out of 189 on the Human Development Index (0.48) and has a GDP per capita of 700 USD.
 The country has significant healthcare capacity needs in terms of quality, accessible, affordable, and equitable surgical delivery.
 The surgical workforce is under-resourced to address the large burden of surgical disease.
 There are just 20 surgeons across the country and only one anesthesiologist, with anesthesia provided by 80 nurse anesthesia providers.